biorack/pactolus/docs/source/data_formats.rst

 Fragmentation trees are stored in HDF5 in a group where the group name is the inchi_key.
 Each tree-group contains the following datasets:

     * ``FragTree_at_max_depth=#`` is the fragmentation tree dataset.
 The fragmentation tree is stored as a  1D compound dataset listing all fragments sorted by their mass.
 The dataset contains the fragments for the molecule up to the indicated fragmentation depth, i.e., we break at most ``max_depth`` bonds to generate a fragment.
 Each fragment in the tree is unique in that it appears only once in the fragmentation tree and we store only the shortest bond breakage path that leads to the generation of the fragment.
-For each fragment, the compound data type stores the following information:
+The compound data type stores the following information:

         * ``atom_bool_arr`` is a bool vector consisting of ``#atoms`` values describing which atoms of the fragmented molecule are part of the fragment.
         * ``bond_bool_arr`` is a bool vector consisting of ``#bonds`` values describing the shortest bond breakage path giving rise to the fragment, i.e., which fragments do we need to break to create the fragment.